xpavlic4/book-extracts/Atomic Habits.md

 # Atomic habits

-Negative thoughts compound.
+### Negative thoughts compound
 The more you think of yourself as worthless, stupid or ugly, the more you condition yourself to interpret life that way.

+### Plateau of Latent Potential
 In order to make a meaningful difference, habits need to persist long enough to break through Plateau of Latent Potential - time when you have no success despite working hard.

 Goals are about the results you want to achieve.
 Systems are about the processes that lead to those results.